collocations.org

 2. effect that causes sth to move

-Deep internal forces cause movements of the earth''s crust.
+Deep internal forces cause movements of the earth's crust.

-lateral | centrifugal, centripetal, electromagnetic, electromotive, gravitational, mechanical, nuclear, tidal
+centrifugal, centripetal, electromagnetic, electromotive, gravitational, mechanical, nuclear, physical, tidal

-VERB + FORCE
+VERB + force

 The sun exerts a force on the earth.